el-grudge/deep-pod/README.md

 # deep-pod

-## tasks

-- [x] create transcribe function in utils
-- [x] modify utils.user_interface to take specific episode
-- [x] ~~split create index from rag~~
-- [x] create get index function that can be used by rag, should take index name as parameter
-- [x] write problem description
-- [x] rag flow
-- [ ] retrieval evaluation
-- [ ] rag evaluation
-- [x] interface
-- [ ] ingestion
-- [ ] monitoring
-- [ ] containerization
-- [ ] reproducibility
-- [ ] hybrid search (keyword + semantic)
-- [ ] document re-ranking
-- [ ] user query rewriting
-- [x] deploy to cloud
-- [x] use gliner to list named entities
-- [ ] local transcription
-- [ ] cpu / gpu transcription
-- [x] gliner: print top 5 entities per topic in table
-- [ ] open source llms
-- [ ] gliner optimization
-- [ ] create a dynamic update state function
-- [ ] remove the transcribe episode function from the interface

-## criteria
-* Problem description
-    * 0 points: The problem is not described
-    * 1 point: The problem is described but briefly or unclearly
-    * 2 points: The problem is well-described and it's clear what problem the project solves
-* RAG flow
-    * 0 points: No knowledge base or LLM is used
-    * 1 point: No knowledge base is used, and the LLM is queried directly
-    * 2 points: Both a knowledge base and an LLM are used in the RAG flow
-* Retrieval evaluation
-    * 0 points: No evaluation of retrieval is provided
-    * 1 point: Only one retrieval approach is evaluated
-    * 2 points: Multiple retrieval approaches are evaluated, and the best one is used
-* RAG evaluation
-    * 0 points: No evaluation of RAG is provided
-    * 1 point: Only one RAG approach (e.g., one prompt) is evaluated
-    * 2 points: Multiple RAG approaches are evaluated, and the best one is used
-* Interface
-   * 0 points: No way to interact with the application at all
-   * 1 point: Command line interface, a script, or a Jupyter notebook
-   * 2 points: UI (e.g., Streamlit), web application (e.g., Django), or an API (e.g., built with FastAPI)
-* Ingestion pipeline
-   * 0 points: No ingestion
-   * 1 point: Semi-automated ingestion of the dataset into the knowledge base, e.g., with a Jupyter notebook
-   * 2 points: Automated ingestion with a Python script or a special tool (e.g., Mage, dlt, Airflow, Prefect)
-* Monitoring
-   * 0 points: No monitoring
-   * 1 point: User feedback is collected OR there's a monitoring dashboard
-   * 2 points: User feedback is collected and there's a dashboard with at least 5 charts
-* Containerization
-    * 0 points: No containerization
-    * 1 point: Dockerfile is provided for the main application OR there's a docker-compose for the dependencies only
-    * 2 points: Everything is in docker-compose
-* Reproducibility
-    * 0 points: No instructions on how to run the code, the data is missing, or it's unclear how to access it
-    * 1 point: Some instructions are provided but are incomplete, OR instructions are clear and complete, the code works, but the data is missing
-    * 2 points: Instructions are clear, the dataset is accessible, it's easy to run the code, and it works.
-The versions for all dependencies are specified.
-* Best practices
-    * 1 point: Hybrid search: combining both text and vector search (at least evaluating it)
-    * 1 point: Document re-ranking
-    * 1 point: User query rewriting
-* Bonus points (not covered in the course)
-    * 2 point: Deployment to the cloud

 ## Problem description

 This is deep-pod 🎙️, a streamlit app that allows you to interact with your podcast through: